Bojoko helps you learn everything you need to know about blackjack. We've prepared a complete guide to blackjack

 Practically all casinos offer bonuses, but not all of them are aimed at blackjack players.

-A vast majority of casino bonuses have wagering requirements that tell you how much you need to play before the bonus money is converted into withdrawable cash.
+A vast majority of first deposit bonuses have wagering requirements that tell you how much you need to play before the bonus money is converted into withdrawable cash.
 Unfortunately for blackjack aficionados, blackjack and other casino table games don't fulfill the wagering requirements as fast as online slots do.

 Here are the main mechanisms casinos use: